At the age of 54, after being an evangelical Protestant all my life, I joined the Catholic Church.

 Puppet ministry in Japan

-I was soon active in an evangelistic puppet ministry, visiting many different churches by invitation, mostly from fellow students at the language school.
+I was soon active in an evangelistic puppet ministry, visiting many different churches by invitation.
 I would give an entertaining puppet show and then follow it up with a Gospel message and an invitation for people in the audience (mostly children) to pray a "sinner's prayer" and receive Jesus Christ as their Lord and Savior.

-I had the opportunity to meet Japanese Christians from many denominations.
+I had the opportunity to meet many Japanese Christians.
 This was how I met my wife, a bilingual Japanese Christian and member of the Brethren Church.

 After we were married we continued the puppet ministry as a team, and traveled all over Japan with our puppet shows.